About LIFE School

 Recognizing the need for a bilingual, international school in Panajachel, LIFE School (Lake Atitlan International Facility for Education) was established in September 1989 by a handful of parents and educators as an alternative to home schooling.

-Initially starting with just a few students, it rapidly grew over the years and now has an enrollment of over 100 students.
-Currently, about 50% of LIFE students receive some form of financial assistance.
+Initially starting with just a few students, it rapidly grew over the years and now has an enrollment of over 150 students.
+Currently, over 50% of LIFE students receive some form of financial assistance.

-The school was established as a parent association and is run under the leadership of the principal with the support of a parent board.
+The school is run under the leadership of the principal and on-site administration.

 LIFE School is unique!
 Our student body and staff reflect our belief that we can all learn from one another.
 LIFE School prides itself in having a very diverse student body representing many different cultures and socioeconomic backgrounds.